robbert-harms/MDT/docs/_dynamic_modules/compartment_models.rst

 Extra result maps
 =================
 It is possible to add additional parameter maps to the fitting and sampling results.
-These maps are meant to be forthcoming to the end user by providing additional maps of interest to the output.
+These maps are meant to be forthcoming to the user by providing additional interesting maps to the output.
-The extra results maps can be added to both the composite model as well as to the compartment models.
+Extra results maps can be added by both the composite model as well as by the compartment models.
-By adding them to a compartment model one ensures that all composite models that use that compartment profit from the additional output maps.
+By defining them in a compartment model one ensures that all composite models that use that compartment profit from the additional output maps.

 In compartments, one can add extra/additional result maps by adding the bound function ``get_extra_result_maps`` to your compartment.
-As an example:
+For example:

 .. code-block:: python